awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    ```

 1. Enable additional Amazon RDS features such as Multi\-AZ support and read replicas\.
 For more information, see [High availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md) and [Working with read replicas](USER_ReadRepl.md)\.

-**Note**
- If you no longer need the Amazon RDS instance used in this procedure, you should delete the RDS instance to reduce your Amazon AWS resource usage\.
-To delete an RDS instance, see [Deleting a DB instance](USER_DeleteInstance.md)\.